RhythmusByte/RhythmusByte/README.md

 ## 🌟 Projects
 - [Weather Infoga](https://weatherinfoga.vercel.app)

-	> A weather app which fetch live weather data from [OpenWeatherMap](https://openweathermap.org) API.
+	> A weather app which fetch live weather data using [OpenWeatherMap](https://openweathermap.org) API.

 > More projects on the way